Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-This list of dog names from ancient Egypt are perfect if you want to name your Pharaoh hound, Basenji, or Saluki something African, and something different.
+This list of dog names from ancient Egypt is perfect if you want to name your Pharaoh Hound, Basenji, or Saluki something African and something different.

-Of course, not everyone owns one of the skinny Egyptian breeds, but below, you'll find a name even if your dog doesn't look like a hieroglyph.
-Some of the ancient Egyptian dogs were mastiff types.
-If there were mastiffs, as well as a Saluki type, then there was obviously a crossbred.
+Of course, not everyone owns one of the skinny Egyptian breeds, but below, you'll find an appropriate name even if your dog doesn't look like a hieroglyph.
+Some of the ancient Egyptian dogs were Mastiff types.
+If there were Mastiffs, as well as a Saluki type, then there was obviously a crossbred.
 If there were crossbreds, there were obviously mutts, and even a mutt deserves a noble Egyptian name.

 In any case, try not to pick a name that will confuse your ancient Egyptian dog.